Publications

 This is an ongoing list of my academic publications.

 I endeavor to publish in anthropology journals as well as interdisciplinary ones, and have a number of ongoing writing projects and collaborations in 2024.
-This includes a co-edited book that is in press at Cambridge University Press.
-The contributors include fourteen anthropologists at all career stages, including myself, and is entitled:
+This includes a co-edited book that is in press at Cambridge University Press (delayed in summer 2024 due to CUP suffering a cyber attack incident, but publication is imminent).

 Anthropology and tax: Ethnographies of fiscal relations.